NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 sudo systemctl restart docker

-Some of these steps are taken from here
+Some of these steps are taken from here.

 Create a shared library

-The exploit requires a shared library to be loaded by the NVIDIA Container runtime.
-The following code creates one that creates a /owned
+The exploit requires a shared library to be loaded by the NVIDIA Container Runtime.
+The following code creates one that creates a /owned file on the host:

 poc.c